Home

 “May you use the gifts that you have received, and pass on the love that has been given to you.” ~ St. Thérèse of Lisieux

 Thank you to all of you who have so generously given to the Annual Catholic appeal.
-We have received pledges/contributions of $14,040 toward our parish goal of $14,827.
 For those who haven’t yet pledged, please join your fellow parishioners in meeting our goal.
 Remember, contributions made in excess of our goal are returned to the parish as a rebate.

 2024 PARISH Goal: $14,827